mindspore-ai/community/design/meps/MEP-MSLITE.md

     Graph optimizations, such as operator fusion and constant folding, make model more compact.
     Post training quantization transfers fp32 model into fix-point int8 model.
     It brings nearly 4x smaller model size, low latency and low consumption for inference process.

-    MS lite also applies a variety of optimization schemes to NN operations, including using Winograd algorithm in convolution and deconvolution, Strassen algorithm in matrix multiplication.
+    MS Lite also applies a variety of optimization schemes to NN operations, including using Winograd algorithm in convolution and deconvolution, Strassen algorithm in matrix multiplication.
 Operations support fp64, fp32, fp16 and int8, and are highly optimized with acceleration by neon instructions, hand-written assemble, multi-thread, memory reuse, heterogeneous computing, etc.